 If you want to play Capcom Arcade Stadium, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-Capcom Arcade Stadium has 1 accessibility feature for Visual which deals with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 1 accessibility feature for Visual in Capcom Arcade Stadium which deals with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Similar Games With More Accessibility Features for Visual